platformatic/platformatic/CONTRIBUTING.md

 2. Run `pnpm store path` and remove the folder shown as an output
 3. Run `pnpm install` again

+__Before opening a pull request, please ensure that the tests are passing for the specific project you are working on.__

 ### Releasing

 All platformatic modules share the same release number and are released